wizzdi/flexicore-boot-integration-demo/README.md

 we now need to checkout the Spring app to version 2.00 so it will include the required FlexiCore dependencies.

+## FlexiCore boot modules added, no plugins yet..

+Our intention is to see how the Spring Boot app looks like with FlexiCore support but with no plugins in designated folders.

 **Note that we do not add any dependencies on Person service or model**

 We need to use the 2.0.0 branch to add FlexiCore capabilities